This documentation describes the programming of application programs on the SAP NetWeaver Application Server ABAP.

 ABAP applications are written in the ABAP programming language, and run within the application layer of the SAP NetWeaver Application Server ABAP.

 ABAP programs communicate with the database management system of the central relational database (RDBMS) and with the presentation layer.
 A SAP-specific graphical user interface (SAP GUI) for users logged on to a SAP System and Web browsers for Web-based applications are available to you as presentation layers.

-The documentation is divided into the following sections:
+The documentation is divided into five sections:

 This contains the basics of ABAP application programming.
 This information is essential for an understanding of ABAP programming.
 Following an overview of the NetWeaver Application Server ABAP, it introduces the essential features of ABAP programs and the ABAP programming language.
 Finally, it gives a short introduction to how you can create ABAP programs in the ABAP Workbench.

 This section describes the statements in the ABAP programming language.
 Beginning with simple statements for data declarations, data processing, and program flow control, it progresses to topics such as working with internal tables and extracts, explaining which ABAP statements can be used for which purposes.

 This section describes the SAP GUI-specific screens whose creation and use is integrated in the ABAP programming language.